gatsbyjs/gatsby/packages/gatsby-plugin-sass/README.md

 ]
 ```

-*This particular change would restore Gatsby v1 CSS modules behavior.*

 ### With CSS Modules

 Using CSS Modules requires no additional configuration.
 Simply prepend `.module` to the extension.
 For example: `App.scss` -> `App.module.scss`.